ci-blox/Ignition-Go/README.md

 # Ignition Go     |  [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NV6YA38KWC8U4)
 <small>  &nbsp;Status:</small> <img src="https://travis-ci.org/ci-blox/Ignition-Go.svg?branch=master"/> <img src="https://styleci.io/repos/49680592/shield?style=plastic&branch=master" />

-A Modular (HMVC) App Building Framework - complete with front end, REST api, and admin area
+A Modular (HMVC) App Building Framework - complete with front end, REST api, and 2 admin areas (Admin / Secure)

-*LATEST NEWS: WE HAVE UPDATED TO BOOTSTRAP 4.0 AND USE YARN INSTEAD OF NPM / BOWER. (if you want the old Bootstrap 3.3 see the previous releases)*
+*LATEST NEWS: WE HAVE UPDATED TO BOOTSTRAP 4.1 (including buildablox) AND USE YARN INSTEAD OF BOWER. (if you want the old Bootstrap 3.3 see the previous releases)*

 - create "blox" modules to build enterprise class web applications
-- uses Codeigniter 3.x and now Bootstrap 4.0.x
+- uses Codeigniter 3.x and now Bootstrap 4.1.x
 - can be used as a quickstart project starter/boilerplate
 - *What are blox?* "Blox" are just pluggable modules or applets that are commonly used in web applications.
-Ignition Go includes a web-based generator.
+Ignition Go includes a web-based generator (see BuildABlox).
 Planned example "blox" would be a bulk emailer, report manager, and many more!!!

 ### Documentation
 Documentation is now available: [Ignition-Go Documentation on GitHub] (http://ci-blox.github.io/Ignition-Go/#/concepts/ACL)